 The Rochester Mutual Aid Network began as a project of the Rochester chapter of the Democratic Socialists of America, but has since grown to include members from the Rochester Organization of Rank and File Educators, the City Wide Tenant Union, Citizen Action, Metro Justice, and the pivoting of campaign volunteers from Monroe County for Bernie Sanders, and Robin Wilt for Congress into Flower City Mutual Aid.
 Most importantly, we are a collection of people who believe in something bigger than ourselves, who believe that it is a moral imperative to make the world more humane and more democratic.

 The Rochester Mutual Aid Network is run democratically and transparently by a group that is composed exclusively of volunteers.
-We have no board of directors, and we have no administration costs.
-100% of the funds donated to the Network go to direct aid for community members.
+We have no board of directors, and we have almost no administration costs.
+We are currently fiscally sponsored under 490 Farmers 501(c)(3), which means donations are tax deductible.
+Our online payment processor (Stripe) receives a percentage of each online donation, as a fee for processing payments.
+After those costs are deducted, 100% of the funds we receive go to direct aid for community members.
 We have proven to be quite effective at meeting the needs of our friends who seek aid in a democratic way, and we hope to continue to expand our scope in order to make sure that people can not only live through the crisis, but can do so while experiencing real democracy.

 Anyone is welcome to join, and any member of the Network has the same voting rights and decision-making power as everyone else.
-We meet twice a week on online video calls to work out management of the Network, and we are in constant contact with each other through various communications channels.
+We have general meetings once a week on online video calls to work out management of the Network, and we are in constant contact with each other through various communications channels.
+There are also semi-regular meetings for smaller task groups.
 Most decision-making happens at the meetings, but on-the-fly votes are often taken online when time-sensitive matters present themselves.